 All cotton purchased by VF is grown in the U.S., Australia or under a third-party cotton growing scheme that promotes environmental and/or social sustainability improvements by FY26.

-50% of polyester will come from recycled materials by FY26.
+50% of polyester will originate from recycled materials by FY26.

 Building Regenerative Supply Chains